Jump to:

 Zack Frank/Shutterstock

-During the Spring, the temperatures are mild enough to tame swarms of hungry mosquitoes and still feel comfortable in shorts and a raincoat.
+The overall best time to visit the Congaree is in Spring, when temperatures are mild enough to tame swarms of hungry mosquitoes and still feel comfortable in shorts and a raincoat.

 However, spring rain and thunderstorms tend to surprise out-of-state visitors.
 Before you put your kayak on Cedar Creek, you should remember that the Congaree is a wetland.
-That means a live ecosystem that ebbs and flows with the floodplain’s natural rhythm fluctuating the water levels year-round.

-The Congaree in the Spring is the best time to troll the park hiking trails before you venture off into the creeks.
 The Boardwalk Loop Trail is a 2.6-mile loop that takes you through the bottomland’s mystical forest of loblolly pine and bald cypress trees without getting into the water.

 The trail’s elevated boardwalk is easy to access by foot, wheelchair, or stroller.
 The Weston Lake Loop Trail flows 4.5 miles through Cedar Creek scenery with a hallmark viewpoint of Weston Lake.